jerewill-cisco/intersight-splunk-addon/splunkbase/details.md

-# Cisco Intersight Add-on for Splunk

-The Cisco Intersight Add-on for Splunk (TA-intersight-addon) provides a python-based scripted input to retrieve data from Cisco Intersight.
-SaaS, Connected Virtual Appliance, and Private Virtual Appliance deployments of Intersight are all supported.

 The Add-on leverages the [Cisco Intersight RESTful API](https://intersight.com/apidocs/introduction/overview/) to retrieve various kinds of data.
 Multiple inputs for different Intersight accounts/appliances are configurable and each account/appliance can optionally retrieve the following data types.
 Events are in JSON format.

 | Options | Intersight API | Splunk sourcetype |